Home / Compare Health Insurance / Lifetime Health Cover (L…

 Once you’ve held hospital insurance for 10 continuous years, any applicable loading will be removed.
 If you cancel your hospital cover after these 10 years and use up all your permitted Days of Absence, the loading will begin to accrue at 2% for every year you are without cover.

-Here’s how much more you may need to pay annually if you’ve never had cover and take out a $1,800 policy at the following ages:
+Here’s an illustrative example of how much more you may need to pay annually if you’ve never had cover and take out a $1,800 policy at the following ages:

 Age | Your LHC loading (%) | How much extra you’ll pay annually* |